 The Compensation Committee develops a performance-based bonus program.
-For 2019, the Compensation Committee determined that each named executive officer's performance bonus should be based in part on their own individual performance and contribution towards achievement of corporate goals.
-Under the 2019 annual performance bonus program, each named executive officer was eligible to be considered for an annual performance bonus based on the percentage attainment, as determined by the Compensation Committee, of (1) our 2019 corporate goals established by the Compensation Committee in its sole discretion and communicated to each officer, and (2) the 2019 individual goals established by the Compensation Committee.
+For 2020, the Compensation Committee determined that each named executive officer's performance bonus should be based on their contribution towards achievement of corporate goals.
+Under the 2020 annual performance bonus program, each named executive officer was eligible to be considered for an annual performance bonus based on the percentage attainment, as determined by the Compensation Committee, of our 2020 corporate goals established by the Compensation Committee in its sole discretion and communicated to each officer.
 The Compensation Committee retained the discretion to make adjustments to the calculated bonus based on unexpected or unplanned events, the overall financial condition of the Company, extraordinary performance or underperformance, or other factors as determined appropriate by the Compensation Committee.
-Each named executive officer has a target bonus opportunity and may earn more or less than the annual target amount based on the Company's and his individual performance.
-For 2019, Dr. Hecht's target bonus percentage was 50% of his annual base salary, and Drs.
-Currie and Busch each had a target bonus of 40% of their respective annual base salaries.
-While the Compensation Committee determined that the percentage attainment of our corporate goals for 2019 was 85%, they recommended that no bonuses be paid to the CEO or other executive officers for 2019, as reflected in the column of the Summary Compensation Table above entitled "Non-Equity Incentive Plan Compensation."
+Each named executive officer has a target bonus opportunity and may earn more or less than the annual target amount based on the Company's performance.
+For 2020, Drs.
+Hecht and Wright each had a target bonus opportunity of 50% of their respective annual base salaries, and Dr. Busch had a target bonus opportunity of 40% of his annual base salary.
+The Compensation Committee determined that the percentage attainment of our corporate goals for 2020 was 72%, which resulted in a bonus of \$158,328 and \$138,144 for Drs.
+Wright and Busch, respectively, for 2020, as reflected in the column of the Summary Compensation Table above entitled "Non-Equity Incentive Plan Compensation."
+Dr. Hecht did not receive a cash bonus in 2020 as the Compensation Committee determined to grant him stock options in lieu of a cash bonus or salary increases, as further discussed in "Annual Base Salary" above.